Lakki Marwat District: Climate

 The region has all the characteristics of a desert due to its sand dunes, scorching heat and dry weather.
 Summers are hot, while winters are moderately cool.
-The summer season begins from Early May and continues till Late September.
-June and July are the hottest month with a maximum temperature range of 42 to 45 Degree Celsius and a minimum temperature range of about 29 to 35 Degree Celsius.
-Periodic sand storms rage through the area during May and June due to the Prevalent low humidity.
+The summer season begins from early May and continues till late September.
+June and July are the hottest months with a maximum temperature range of 42 to 45 degree Celsius and a minimum temperature range of about 29 to 35 degree Celsius.
+Periodic sand storms rage through the area during May and June due to the prevalent low humidity.
 The hot wind, locally known as Lu blows across the district in these months.
-The cool wave starts from somewhere in October.
-Late November December, January and February and Early March are the winter months.
+The cool wave starts in October.
+Late November, December, January and February and early March are the winter months.
 Though the daytime temperature in winter is not that low, however there is always a sharp decrease in nights.
-The mean maximum and minimum temperatures during this period are 20 and 4 Degree Celsius respectively.
-Rainfall is rare and sporadic and generally occurs in July and August.
+The mean maximum and minimum temperatures during this period are 20 and 4 degree Celsius respectively.
+Rainfall is rare and sporadic and generally rains occur in July and August.

 Administration

-Lakki Marwat District is subdivided into five Tehsils:
+Lakki Marwat district is subdivided into four Tehsils: